 A recent WSJ piece entitled, If You Sell Your House, The Buyer Might Be A Pension Fund, caused some commotion.
 The article highlighted how competition is heating up for single family homes due to demand from institutional real estate investors.

-When I read the article, I was surprised to see Fundrise, a long-time FS supporter, mentioned in the second paragraph.
+When I read the article, I was surprised to see Fundrise, my favorite real estate investing platform, mentioned in the second paragraph.
 Usually, you hear institutional real estate investors like BlackRock in the news.
-The article is behind a paywall, but here’s the snippet the WSJ allows non-subscribers to read.
+The article is behind a paywall, but here's the snippet the WSJ allows non-subscribers to read.

 A bidding war broke out this winter at a new subdivision north of Houston.
 But the prize this time was the entire subdivision, not just a single suburban house, illustrating the rise of big investors as a potent new force in the U.S. housing market.